1-61Kilometers/1-61Kilometers/README.md

 + 🌿 Developed a self-sustaining indoor plant-growing project using OpenCV, Raspberry Pi, and the Twitter API.
 ```

-# 📫 How to reach me: miles@awesome.dev
+# 📫 How to reach me: popielamc@vcu.edu
-# 😄 Pronouns: He/Him
+# 😄 Pronouns: He/Them

 🛠️ Technologies & Tools
 <p>